RTWeiss/Xcode-Corona-Editor/Readme.md

 Behaviour scripts extends Xcodes functionality.
 You can pick them from the menu bar or put them on a keyboard shortcut.
 Included behavior scripts:

-* Launch Corona Simulator with current project.
+* Launch Corona Simulator with current project
-* Online documentation lookup from selected text.
+* Online documentation lookup from selected text
 * Bridging of Corona Simulators options to: Show Project Sandbox, Relaunch and Build
 * Open Android Device Monitor (Android SDK installation needed)
 * Install apk to usb connected Android device (Android SDK installation needed)
+* Upload to TestFlight
 + and more...

 --------------------------------------------------------------